 On February 16, 1998, the Company purchased all of the outstanding stock of Performance Analysis Corporation ("PAC") for approximately \$2.2 million in cash and 106,666 shares of the Company's Common Stock valued at \$10.00 per share.
 PAC is a developer of distribution center slotting software.
 The acquisition will be accounted for as a purchase.
-The purchase price of approximately \$3.3 million has been allocated to the assets acquired and liabilities assumed, including acquired research and development of approximately \$1.6 million, purchased software of \$500,000, and other intangible assets of \$765,000.
+The purchase price of approximately \$3.3 million has been allocated to the assets acquired and liabilities assumed, including acquired research and development of approximately \$2.1 million, purchased software of \$500,000, and other intangible assets of \$300,000.
 Purchased software will be amortized over an estimated two-year useful life and other intangible assets will be amortized over a seven-year period.
-In connection with the PAC Acquisition, the Company will record a charge to income of \$1.6 million in the first quarter of 1998 for acquired research and development.
+In connection with the PAC Acquisition, the Company will record a charge to income of \$2.1 million in the first quarter of 1998 for acquired research and development.
 The pro forma effects of the acquisition of PAC have been included in the Unaudited Pro Forma Financial Statements presented elsewhere in this Prospectus.
 PAC is currently in the process of developing a Windows-NT version of its existing product, SLOT-IT.
 In addition, the Company plans to focus development efforts on integrating the SLOT-IT application into a future product.

 The Company determined the value of the acquired research and development of approximately \$1.6 million based on the estimated costs to reproduce the efforts that PAC incurred to begin the development of the Windows NT version of SLOT-IT.
-The Company's management estimated the time to reproduce the product to be 20 man years.
-This estimate was based on the actual time incurred by PAC to develop the software and the Company's years of experience developing and commercializing technologies on these platforms in this industry.
-The Company's management and the President and founder of PAC, Daniel Basmajian, Sr., estimated that PAC has put in 40 man years (based on an average of 4 developers over a period of 10 years) to develop both the DOS based version of SLOT-IT (which is currently being marketed by the Company) and the in-process Windows NT version of SLOT-IT.
-If the Company were to recreate the Windows NT version of SLOT-IT with the benefit of an existing DOS based version, the Company's management believes it would have spent 20 man years to conceive, design and develop the Windows NT version in its current form.
-The Company estimates that this development would have taken 10 employees approximately 2 years to develop, or 20 man years.
-The Company has estimated the cost per employee based on an estimated fully loaded cost per development employee per year and applied that cost to the 20 man years.
-The fully-loaded cost of \$77,000 per year per development employee was based on the current actual average salary per development employee of \$70,000 plus payroll taxes of 7% (\$5,000) and employee benefits of 3% (\$2,000).
-This fully loaded cost per development employee was increased by 8% for the second year of development.
+The Company's management estimated the time to reproduce the product to be approximately 20 man years.
+This estimate was based the actual time incurred by PAC to develop the software and the Company's years of experience developing and commercializing technologies on these platforms in this industry.
+The Company's management estimated that PAC has put in approximately 40 man years (based on an average of 4 developers over a period of approximately 10 years) to develop both the DOS based version of SLOT-IT (which is currently being marketed by the Company) and the in-process Windows NT version of SLOT-IT.
+If the Company were to recreate the Windows NT version of SLOT-IT with the benefit of an existing DOS based version, the Company's management believes it would have spent at least 20 man years to conceive, design and develop the Windows NT version in its current form.
+The Company has estimated the cost based on an estimated fully loaded cost per employee per year.
+The fully-loaded cost was based on an average salary per employee of \$70,000 plus payroll taxes of 7% and employee benefits of 3%.
+The salary was based upon current average salaries of approximately \$58,000.

 The cost approach utilized by the Company is not a widely used methodology to value acquired research and development in a technology acquisition.
 The Company's management believes this cost approach used to value the in-process technology is an acceptable approach based on its experience with similar transactions in the past and its experience in developing cost estimates for designing and developing technology in the industry.
-However, many acquisitions in the software industry are accounted for utilizing an incomebased approach to the valuation of acquired research and development.
+However, many acquisitions in the software industry are accounted for utilizing an income-based approach to the valuation of acquired research and development.
 Although the Company believes that an income based approach often provides a more precise valuation, because a market has not been established for the Windows NT product, and future cash flow projections were thus not available, the Company elected to utilize the cost based approach.
-See "Risk Factors--Risks Associated With Recent Acquisition and Possible Acquisitions."